GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 By incorporating FER into automotive systems, the industry moves closer to achieving adaptive, user-centered vehicles that enhance safety, comfort, and overall satisfaction.
 The integration of emotion recognition technologies into intelligent vehicles not only addresses immediate concerns like road safety but also paves the way for innovative user experiences in next-generation mobility solutions.

 ## 2.3.
-Facial Emotion Recognition (FER) on Edge Devices
+Facial Expression Recognition (FER) on Edge Devices

-In "Using emotion recognition and temporary mobile social network in on-board services for car passengers" [@10.1007/978-3-031-37470-8_7], the authors evaluate the deployment of facial emotion recognition (FER) systems on Raspberry Pi 4 B devices, showcasing the potential for real-time emotion detection in edge-based applications.
+In "Using emotion recognition and temporary mobile social network in on-board services for car passengers" [@10.1007/978-3-031-37470-8_7], the authors evaluate the deployment of Facial Expression Recognition (FER) systems on Raspberry Pi 4 B devices, showcasing the potential for real-time emotion detection in edge-based applications.
 The study focuses on leveraging edge computing to address the limitations of cloud-based solutions, such as privacy concerns, reliance on connectivity, and the complexity of maintaining connected infrastructures.
 The proposed system architecture includes a face detection (FD) module to locate and extract faces from input images, followed by a FER module to classify emotions.

 Several FD algorithms were initially explored using frameworks like OpenCV and Darknet.
 OpenCV’s Haar Cascade and Improved Local Binary Patterns (ILBP) were evaluated for their execution time, but ultimately Yoloface-500k v2, a lightweight model based on YOLOv3, was chosen for its superior balance of accuracy and performance.
 For the FER module, two models were tested: DeepFace, a lightweight Python library capable of running directly on the Raspberry Pi, and Emonet, which required the use of a Neural Compute Stick 2 (NCS2) accelerator due to its higher computational demand.